Euclid preparation. Decomposing components of the extragalactic background light using multi-band intensity mapping cross-correlations: Discussion

 \section{Discussion}

-We performed a series of internal checks to assess the stability of our results: (i) varying the $\ell$-range and removing the highest multipole bin in each band leaves the IHL and EoR posteriors unchanged within the quoted errors; (ii) doubling the DGL amplitude within the prior range shifts the large-scale EBL auto-power but has negligible impact on the cross-spectra-driven constraints; (iii) modest variations in the masking threshold (equivalently, the shot-noise amplitude prior) primarily exchange power between IGL and shot noise, while leaving IHL parameters stable once cross-spectra are included; and (iv) recovering all injected parameters within $1\,\sigma$ across four data-vector choices (EBL-only; EBL+WL; EBL+GC; EBL+WL+GC) provides a strong end-to-end validation.
+We performed a series of internal checks to assess the stability of our results: (i) doubling the DGL amplitude within the prior range shifts the large-scale EBL auto-power but has negligible impact on the cross-spectra-driven constraints; (ii) modest variations in the masking threshold (equivalently, the shot-noise amplitude prior) primarily exchange power between IGL and shot noise, while leaving IHL parameters stable once cross-spectra are included; and (iii) recovering all injected parameters within $1\,\sigma$ across four data-vector choices (EBL-only; EBL+WL; EBL+GC; EBL+WL+GC) provides a strong end-to-end validation.